Community-Based Grant Program

-The Foundation awards grants through an annual application process through which nonprofit 501(c)(3) organizations located in Union Pacific communities may apply.
+The Foundation awards grants through an annual application process through which nonprofit 501(c)(3) organizations and municipalities located in Union Pacific communities may apply.
 Applications are accepted only through the online process.

 Copies of the application mailed to the Foundation will be returned.